 For this recipe you will need:

-1 large, 1 small bowl, 1 small saucepan, hand mixer, baking tray 30x40cm, silicone brush and parchment paper
+1 large, 1 small bowl, 1 small saucepan, hand mixer, baking tray 30x40cm and a silicone brush.

 - To prepare this Greek Traditional Homemade Tsoureki recipe start by gathering the ingredients and the kitchen equipment.
 Weigh up the ingredients and set them aside.
 Sift the flour and add the salt.

-- In a separate saucepan warm up the milk to 30C.
-Once it lukewarm, remove the saucepan from the hob.
+- In a separate saucepan warm up milk to 30C.
+Once lukewarm, remove the saucepan from the hob.
 Turn off the hob.
-Add eggs, sunflower, mahlab powder, cardamon powder, orange zest, vanilla drops and the remaining sugar.
-Whisk for a few minutes.
-Place the saucepan on the hob just long enough to warm up the mixture.
-You need to be careful with this step and place the saucepan with the ingredients long enough to warm the mixture up.
-Placing the egg mixture for a longer time will result in an omelette.
+Add eggs, sunflower oil, mahlab powder, cardamon powder, orange zest, vanilla drops and the remaining sugar.
+Whisk for a few minutes to combine the ingredients.
+Place the saucepan back on the hob just long enough to warm up the mixture.
+You need to be careful with this step and place the saucepan with the ingredients just long enough to warm the mixture up and not more Placing the eggy-floury mixture for a longer time will result in an omelette consistency.

 - Continue by adding the activated yeast mixture and whisk with a hand mixer.
-Transfer your mixture to a larger bowl, add salt and slowly the flour in batches.
+Transfer your mixture to a larger bowl, add salt and slowly add flour in small batches.
 Knead for approximately 5 minutes until a soft dough is formed.

 - Melt the butter and add it in the dough mixture.
-Knead for a further 5 minutes until the melted butter is incorporated into the dough.
+Knead for a further 5 minutes, until the melted butter is incorporated into the Tsoureki dough.

-- Cover the bowl with cling film and let it proof for 30-35 minutes.
+- Cover the bowl with cling film and let the Tsoureki dough proof for 30-35 minutes.
 I find proofing in the oven extremely easy and convenient.
-Turn the oven on at 50C or 122F for 10 minutes and switch it off after this time.
-In the bottom of the oven place a baking dish with boiling hot water.
-Place the dough in an oven safe bowl and let it proof.
-If you would rather proof the dough in a warm place, then let it proof for 45-55 minutes.
+Preheat the oven to 50C or 122F (for10 minutes) and turn the oven as soon it reaches this temperature.
+In the bottom of the oven, place a baking dish within and pour boiling hot water into it.
+Be careful not to burn your hands at this point.
+Place the Tsoureki dough in an oven safe bowl in the middle shelf of the oven and let it proof until it doubles in size.
+If you decide to proof the Tsoureki dough in a different warm place, let it proof for 45-55 minutes.

-- Once the dough for this Traditional Homemade Tsoureki recipe has proved, preheat the oven to 160C or 320C.
-Flour your work surface with approximately 2 tablespoons worth of flour and oil your hands to shape the dough.
+- Once the dough for this Traditional Homemade Tsoureki recipe has proved, preheat the oven to 160C or 320F.
+Place the proved dough on a floured work surface.
+Oil your hands so the Tsoureki dough does not stick to your hands.

-- Knead the dough lightly (knock the air) and just enough so that it becomes less airy, ie for approximately 2-3 minutes.
-Divide the dough into 6 equal portions.
-Roll 6 strands of 50cm or 20 inches.
-Braid the dough and place it in a baking tray lined by parchment paper.
+- Start kneading the dough lightly (punch the air) and just enough so that it becomes less airy, ie for approximately 2-3 minutes.
+If you are using a stand mixer, knead the dough with a bread hook attachment.
+Divide the dough into 6 equal portions and roll a strand of 50cm or 20 inches from each portion.
+Braid the dough strands and place them on a parchment lined baking tin.

-- In the meantime whisk one egg with 1 tablespoon of water (eg wash).
-Once the braided tsoureki dough has doubled in size, brush the loaves with the egg wash and decorate with almonds.
+- In the meantime, whisk one egg with 1 tablespoon of water (ie prepare the egg wash).
+Once the braided Tsoureki dough has doubled in size, brush the Tsoureki with the egg wash and decorate with almonds.

-- Reduce baking time to 35 minutes if you make multiple small braids.
+- Reduce baking time to 35 minutes if you make multiple small Tsoureki rolls or braids.